Alfred-Kobby/alx-system_engineering-devops/0x06-regular_expressions/README.md

 5-beginning_and_end.rb file: regular expression that will match the above cases

 6-phone_number.rb file: regular expression that will match the above cases

+7-OMG_WHY_ARE_YOU_SHOUTING.rb file: regular expression must be only matching: capital letters

+100-textme.rb file